 Appraisers are intimately familiar with the neighborhoods in which they appraise.
 They thoroughly understand the value of particular features to the residents of that area.
 Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the property being appraised.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Watson Appraisal Services, Inc, we are experts in knowing the value of real estate features in Raleigh and Wake County neighborhoods.
 This approach to value is usually awarded the most weight when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Watson Appraisal Services, Inc will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Watson Appraisal Services, Inc will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.